 New ways of learning and teaching

 Informal learning is the unofficial, unscheduled, impromptu way most people learn.
-It often takes the form of articles, videos, books, online courses, conferences, etc, as opposed to formal courses.
-According to The Importance of Informal Learning Infographic,reliance on informal learning is growing because it promotes autonomy, efficiency, relevancy, flexibility, accessibility.
+It often takes the form of articles, videos, books, online courses, conferences, etc., as opposed to formal courses.
+According to The Importance of Informal Learning Infographic, reliance on informal learning is growing because it promotes autonomy, efficiency, relevancy, flexibility, accessibility.

 People naturally forget.
 While there are plenty of factors that influence a person’s ability to pay attention to new information — getting a good night’s sleep, doing regular physical exercise, having a balanced diet or doing brain games — training instructors have no control over them.
-However, there are some tricks that can be used when creating training courses that respond to the needs of learners and stimulate their memory.
+However, some tricks can be used when creating training courses that respond to the needs of learners and stimulate their memory.